yoshoku/llama_cpp.rb/README.md

 ## Usage

-Prepare a quantized model file by refering to [the usage section on the llama.cpp README](https://github.com/ggerganov/llama.cpp#usage).
+Prepare the quantized model by refering to [the usage section on the llama.cpp README](https://github.com/ggerganov/llama.cpp#usage) or download the qunatized model, for example [ggml-vicuna-7b-4bit](https://github.com/ggerganov/llama.cpp/discussions/643#discussioncomment-5541351), from Hugging Face.

 ```ruby
 require 'llama_cpp'